nephila/django-meta/docs/views.rst

         ....

-The mixin sports all properties listed in the `Basic concept`_ section with a few additional bells and whistles that make working with them easier.
+The mixin sports all properties listed in the `Using the view`_ section with a few additional bells and whistles that make working with them easier.
 The mixin will return an instance of the ``Meta`` class (see `Meta objects`_) as ``meta`` context variable.
 This is, in turn, used in the partial template to render the